Blog Archive

 Their reasoning is sound, their observations well informed, and millions of women, including me, have been following their advice and finding it helpful.
 Yet, there are so much medical myth yet to be dispelled.
 Most doctors are not informed.
 As recent as May of 2008, one of my readers contacted me to consult what went wrong with her doctor prescribed natural progesterone supplementation regimen, that made her bleed every week with pulsed schedule and feel awful with overdose.
 To end all that myth, misunderstandings, and disinformation once and for all, I decided to review up-to-date data and clarify some nagging questions that needed to be answered.

-You also learned that the best treatment is birth control pills, be it PMS or pre- and peri- menopause symptoms, to boost estrogen, to regulate your periods with fake progesterone, and the contraception is the added bonus[7].
+You also learned that the best treatment is birth control pills, be it PMS or peri- menopause symptoms, to boost estrogen, to regulate your periods with fake progesterone, and the contraception is the added bonus[7].
 Of course, you have probably encountered plenty of Web sites like this one that warn you about those "mainstream" medical approaches.

 The next question is what the Estrogen Dominance (high level of estrogen before ovulation and the high level of estrogen along with the low level of progesterone in the latter half of the cycle) does to a woman.
 By 1993, Dr. Peat already had pretty good idea about what, how, and why of Estrogen Dominance symptoms.
 Actually, by 1977 Katharina Dalton, a British doctor, has written The Premenstrual Syndrome and Progesterone Therapy[8] based on her success with natural progesterone.
 Dr. Peat lists about 30 manifestations of Estrogen Dominance in his Progesterone in Orthomolecular Medicine and explained the underling mechanism at molecular level.
 Has there been any follow up studies to confirm their finding and insights?

-One of the fields that seem to have a good accumulation of research is the assisted reproductive treatments that uses hormones to stimulate ovulation, which induces the exact hormonal imbalance as estrogen dominance[9].
+Another fields that seem to have a good accumulation of research is the assisted reproductive treatments that uses hormones to stimulate ovulation, which induces the exact hormonal imbalance as estrogen dominance[9].
 It even has a name, Ovarian Hyper Stimulation Syndrome, OHSS for short.
 It is potentially a life threatening condition (didn't we know it!) with massive fluid shift similar to bloating only exponentially amplified.
-The established guideline for the prevention of OHSS is to give the women progesterone* after ovulation as luteal phase hormonal support.
+The established guideline for the prevention of OHSS is to give the women real progesterone after ovulation as luteal phase hormonal support.
 In fact, the effect of progesterone in reducing bloating/swelling is so strong that it has been demonstrated to save brain injured patients[10] [11].

 Now, never mind about the fact that if she is given progesterone and some nutritional advice to restore the hormone balance, she probably can get pregnant on her own.
 That will be another topic.

-* Should not be confused with all those fake progesterone doctors and drug companies and even your government have been heavily promoting as cure-all contraceptive/HRT to the detriment of women's health.
+Real progesterone (often called natural progesterone or bio-identical progesterone) should not be confused with all those fake progesterone doctors and drug companies and even your government have been heavily promoting as cure-all contraceptive/HRT to the detriment of women's health.
 The only substance qualified to be called "progesterone" is the real, natural, bio-identical progesterone.
 The use of fake progesterone for fertility treatment is totally unwarranted.
 They come with a long list of side effects both to the baby and to the mother, while real progesterone is safe and readily available (after all, it is identical to what your body makes).
 You need to make sure what you are getting is real progesterone, because an average doctor doesn't seem to know the difference.

 [1] Progesterone in Orthomolecular Medicine by Raymond Peat, PhD, available at Dr. Ray Peat's Web site.